LittleBiscuit007/SDRDataCompare/README.md

 4. Auto save test result into "test_result.xls" file.

 Note:
-   1. Record string "Sensor name, " test items in "test_result.xls", its sensor number/entity id/sensor type no compare.
+   1. Record string "Sensor name, " test items in "test_result.xls", its sensor number/entity id/sensor type/threshold aren't compare.
-   2. When spec tjreshold has Tjmax, ipmi threshold has value then pass.
+   2. When spec threshold has Tjmax, ipmi threshold has value then pass.
+   3. When sensor reading is "na", if threshold is also "na" then pass.
+   4. If sensor name capitalized not same(not all upper or all lower in spec), remain record test result as "Fail".